Returns a directory path for the data shared:

 - in test mode: <Common base directory of users>\<Application data>\WINDEV Applications\<Project name>

-Note: the name of the company is specified when creating the executable.
-If this name is not specified, it is replaced by "WINDEV applications"
+Remark: the name of the company is specified when creating the executable.
+If this name is not specified, it is replaced with "WINDEV applications"

 : In Windows 98 and Me, <Result> corresponds to the runtime directory of the application (also returned by fExeDir

 Indicates whether the directory must be created or not: